automartyom/api-weather-tester/README.md

 # API Weather Tester

-Este proyecto automatiza pruebas sobre una API de clima usando Python, PyTest y Visual Studio Code.
-Simula un escenario real donde un equipo de QA automatiza validaciones de una API pública que entrega datos meteorológicos.
+This project automates tests over a weather API using Python, PyTest and Visual Studio Code.
+It simulates a rea lscenario where a QA Tester automates public API validations that delivers meteorological data.

 ---